 This is an introductory course in the history of drama.
 Critical analyses of literary elements are conducted in the context of genres from the ancient Greeks to contemporary drama.
 Both written works and performances are examined and analyzed.
-This course fulfills part of the Literature concentration requirement.
 Prerequisite: ENG1020 or ENG1920.
-(WI (HO) Ouarter Credit Hours 4.5
+(WI